ca0v/aws-lab/docs/AWS_IAM.md

 Best practice would be to assign permissions to groups and not users.
 This allows you to add and remove users from groups as needed.
 Groups are not hierarchical.

 ## IAM Tooling

 ### AWS Security Hub

 AWS Security Hub is a service that helps you to consolidate your findings from AWS security services and third-party security solutions.
 It also provides you with a comprehensive view of your security state within AWS and helps you to prioritize your remediation efforts.

+## Tasks to Complete

+* Deny all non-MFA users access to ca0v0001 bucket
+* Allow CLI_BOSS (a non-MFA user) access to ca0v0001 bucket
+* Create a group
+* Assign permissions to the group
+* Create a user
+* Add a user to the group

+## Tasks Completed

+* Created IAM admin user using MFA
+* Created CLI_BOSS CLI-only user
+* Created file-level access permissions user